tombonanni/node-object-to-object-mapper/README.md

-# object-compose
+# object-to-object-mapper

-Transform an object with reusable, composable functions
+Map an object to another object with reusable, composable functions